 Along with education and outreach, research is a core pillar of Michigan Sea Grant’s work.
 We not only fund students and faculty at Michigan colleges and universities — many of our staff members are actively researching and publishing, too.
 Here’s a selection of work generated by our staff and funded researchers this fall:

-Graduate research fellow Peter Alsip published his work about potential habitats for Asian carp species in Lake Michigan.
+Graduate research fellow Peter Alsip published his work about potential habitats for invasive carp species in Lake Michigan.
 His paper, co-authored with Michigan Sea Grant’s research program manager Catherine Riseng, appeared in the November 2019 issue of Freshwater Biology.
 The issue’s cover art features Peter’s graphics.
 Read Peter’s paper and take a look at the cover art in the upper right corner of the webpage.

 Extension Educator Rochelle Sturtevant manages the Great Lakes Aquatic Nonindigenous Species (GLANSIS) database.
 She and her co-authors, including GLANSIS Research Associate El Lower, published a comprehensive review of invasive species in the Great Lakes, updating work last published by Edward Mills in 1993.
 Rochelle’s article was published online in the Journal of Great Lakes Research and will appear in print in an upcoming issue.
 Read Rochelle’s paper.